Insharior: UX Case Study & Design Process

 Challenge — Threats

-1. There are already many apps for self-interior on App Store / Google Play Store in South Korea
+1. Many self-interior apps already exist on the App Store and Google Play in South Korea.

-3. Lack of expertise and trust - biggest problem of sharing economics, users can easily have doubt about lenders or item's quality
+3. Lack of expertise and trust—the central challenge of the sharing economy.
+Users can easily doubt lenders or item quality.

-1. Not only provide users know-how about self interior, but also provide platform to 'share' their furniture with trust so they can earn money with that or get unique interior items from other users
+1. Beyond know-how about self-interior, we provide a platform to share furniture with trust, so users can earn money or discover unique items from others.

-3. Authentication via SNS and phone number can improve trust between users
+3. Authentication via SNS and phone number builds trust between users.

-5. Provide augmented reality feature to place furniture in user's room in advance before they rent it
+5. An augmented reality feature lets users place furniture in their room before renting it.

 #1.
 Observation